Sticky space

 High school is all about school spirit.
 Capitalizing on this enthusiasm is where you’ll find the most profit in your fundraiser.

-No matter what product you choose, you’ll be able to create something simple and profitable.
+No matter what product you choose, you can create something simple and profitable.
 You want to sell a product that generates big wins for your organization.

-Consider forming fundraising committees with a mix of student and parent volunteers.
-This can enhance your level of engagement and help get fundraiser buy-in.
+Consider forming fundraising committees with a mix of student and parent volunteers, which can enhance your level of engagement and help get fundraiser buy-in.
 These students can be vital ambassadors for your organization’s fundraiser.

 Valentine’s Day is a perfect opportunity for a high school fundraiser.
-We offer several high school fundraising ideas, like Popcornopolis® or Yummy Hearts Lollipops.
+We offer several ideas, like Popcornopolis or Yummy Hearts Lollipops.
 Customers can choose from 6 popcorn flavors that come pre-wrapped in bouquet-style arrangements.

-A fun way to sell these would include Valentine’s Day cards with each purchase.
-This makes a quick and easy gift for that special sweetheart!
-This is an elevated take on Valentine's Candy-Grams.
-Plan to start this fundraiser early January for a pre-Valentine’s Day delivery.
-Check out high school selling success secrets
+A fun way to sell these would be to include Valentine’s Day cards with each purchase, making a quick and easy gift for that special sweetheart, which is an elevated take on Valentine's candy grams.
+Plan to start this fundraiser for a pre-Valentine’s Day delivery in early January.
+Check out high school selling success secrets.

-The 'Gift Collection' is a great option for classic high school fundraising ideas.
+‘Heartland Goodies & Gifts' is an excellent option for classic high school fundraising ideas.
 With homewares and kitchen gadgets, it's ideal for whipping out at a family gathering or dinner party.
-Or even at the office break room for busy executives without time to shop.
+Or even at the office break room for busy executives who do not have time to shop.

 Some brochures also offer magazine subscriptions.
 Does anyone you know work at a doctor’s office or somewhere with a long wait?
 Try selling those subscriptions that regularly need updating.
 Maybe even bring your brochure along to your next teeth cleaning!

 Older students never outgrow enticing prizes, and our prize programs are attention-getters.
-You can challenge high school students with a 'Wear Your Spirit' prize program.
-This program creates an atmosphere charged with energy and school pride.
-Students can show off their success.
+You can challenge high school students with a 'Show Your Spirit' prize program.
+This program creates an atmosphere of energy and school pride, and students can show off their success.

-High schoolers will also love prizes in the form of cash.
+High schoolers will also love cash prizes.
 With our cash prize programs, the more they sell, the more money they’re awarded (and the school makes a significant profit, too!).

-Your students can win up to $200 if they reach the highest level of the 'Master Blaster' prize program!
-And we'll award an extra $25 to the student who happens to be the first-day top seller.
+Your students can win up to $200 if they reach the highest level of the 'Cash Prize Extravaganza' prize program!
+And we'll award an extra $25 to the first-day top-seller student.